FunnelKit

 🔔 Note: A trigger is an event after the completion of which an action will take place.
 The User Created trigger represents the event of new registration on a WordPress site.

 Before you can create the email, you need to add an Action.
-For that click on + icon and choose Action.
+To do so, click on the ‘+’ icon and choose Action.

 Add Action to Send Email